globe-and-citizen/layer8-middleware-rs/README.md

 ## Gotchas

 1. The middleware expects request data to already be aggregated, call an aggregator middleware like `app.use(express.json({ limit: '100mb' }))` before registering this middleware.
+2. When using the websockets through layer8, the reverse procy expects the message `init_tunnel` to be echoed back to the client.
+This is a requirement for websockets to work.

 ## Getting Started with the standalone software